Stugarë

 Stugarë (definiteness 'Stugara') is a mountain located at the southernmost end of Gjirokastër municipality, in southern Albania.
-Forming part of the Mali i Gjerë-Stugarë mountain range, it stretches from Upper Leshnicë in the north-west, to Murgana peak in the south-east.
-Its highest peak, Maja e Murganës, reaches a height of 1806 m.
+Forming part of the Mali i Gjerë–Stugarë mountain range, it stretches from Leshnicë e Sipërme in the north-west, to its highest peak, Maja e Murganës, in the south-east, reaching a height of 1806 m.

 Geology

 Composed primarily of Cretaceous and Paleogene limestone, the ridge of the mountain is dome-shaped, with a gradual decline towards the northwest, separating the watershed of Drino from that of Pavllë.

 The eastern slope has a gradual incline and is intersected by various seasonal streams.
 Woodland is sparse, however, vegetation such as shrubs, oak trees and medicinal herbs, particularly sage, are abundant.
 This area is utilized for grazing livestock during the summer season.